stalnin/stalnin/README.md

 ---

 ### 📜 COMRADE STALNIN
 **Year of enlistment (age):** 11
 **Service to the Motherland:** 15 years of toil, 10 as a dedicated specialist.

-In of the years the capitalism, a young pioneer first touched the machine with the Java language, igniting the spark of digital revolution.
+In years of the capitalism, young pioneer first touched machine with Java language.
+This was igniting spark of digital revolution.
-Programming became not a hobby, but a duty – the discipline that would forge a lifelong march toward progress.
+Programming became not hobby, but duty – the discipline that is forging lifelong march toward progress.

 **The Python Awakening (at 16):**
-Recognizing the need for robust infrastructure, Comrade Arjasbi transferred to backend engineering, wielding Python and the Django framework to build the sturdy platforms that serve the people.
+Recognising need for robust infrastructure, Comrade Stalnin made transfer to backend engineering.
+He is wielding Python and Django framework for to build sturdy platforms that serve people.

 **The Cyber Security Front (ages 18–POST):**
-Answering the call of the Motherland, he enlisted in the cyber security division.
-For more than Seven years, he defended the digital borders against espionage, capitalist malware, and data sabotage – a vigilant guardian of the people’s information fortress.
+Answering call of Motherland, he enlist in cyber security division.
+For more than seven years he defend digital borders against espionage, capitalist malware and data sabotage – vigilant guardian of people’s information fortress.

-Now, after more than a decade of professional contributions, I hold this truth: **the collective grows stronger when every comrade shares their knowledge.**
+Now, after more than decade of professional contributions, I am holding this truth: **collective is growing stronger when every comrade share knowledge.**
-I remain a humble student of the code, ready to learn from every specialist, and to offer my labour to the next great project of the Motherland.
+I remain humble student of code, ready to learn from every specialist, and to offer my labour to next great project of Motherland.

 ---